The voice of the Lord is over the waters;

 the Lord thunders over the mighty waters.
 Psalm 29:3

-I was born and reared not all that far from Lake Michigan’s cold, western shore, close enough at least, to be able to hear the way a fierce west wind made it anxious to flood its beaches, angry about being confined.
-I remember a story about a neighbor of mine, who, with his son, went out after king salmon, but found themselves in the middle of a storm that flipped their fishing boat as if it were cardboard.
-They had to be fished out of the lake themselves, and for awhile at least, they lost their taste for salmon.
+I was born and reared not all that far from Lake Michigan’s cold, western shore, close enough at least, to be able to hear the way a fierce west wind made it anxious to flood its beaches and angry about being confined.
+Once upon a time, a neighbor of mine went out after king salmon with his son, but they found themselves in the middle of a storm that flipped their fishing boat as if it were cardboard.
+They had to be fished out of the lake themselves, and for some time they lost their taste for salmon.

-From what little experience I’ve ever had, I think it safe to assume that what’s most horrific about storms on water is the sheer powerlessness one feels in the flexing palm of an outraged body of water.
+What’s most horrific about storms on water—or, in water, as we learned again this week--is the sheer powerlessness one feels.
 Stephen Crane’s old classic “The Open Boat,” is a study in human powerlessness.

-Because I am a “can do” person, maybe too much so, nothing is more fearful or more humbling for me than to be confronted with something I can’t.
-Storms all too frequently create that kind of powerlessness out here on the plains.
-The wind’s howling can almost paralyze; there’s no switch to hit.
-In the face of storms, both literal and metaphoric, sometimes the only course of action is to sit and wait and pray.
+Because I am a “can do” person, maybe too much so, nothing is more fearful or more humbling for me than to be confronted with something I can’t do.
+Maybe a month ago, hail rode along with gigantic winds and had the two of us cowering, scared to death it was going to take out windows.
+Most any time of year, the wind’s howling can paralyze you; there’s no on/off switch to hit.

-Maybe that’s especially so for the high-and-mighty who David addresses in this psalm.
-When your every wish is a command, the only voice more powerful is a monsoon or a hurricane.
+Maybe that’s especially so for the high-and-mighty, the potentates David addresses in this psalm.
+When your every wish is a command, the only voice you can’t shush is a monsoon.
 So much the worse if you’re on a ship.

-Honestly, I can’t blame those scaredy-cat sailors for dumping Jonah into the stormy sea.
-In the grip of that monster storm, they thought to try every weapon in the arsenal to get relief.
-“Here, take Jonah,” they prayed, hoping for the god of the roiling waters would be appeased.
-People do almost-forgivable things when they’re desperate.
+I can’t blame those scaredy-cat sailors for dumping Paul into the stormy sea.
+In the grip of that monster storm, they tried every last weapon in the arsenal to get relief.
+“Here, take Paul,” they prayed, scape-goating, hoping for the god of the roiling waters would be appeased.
+People do almost unforgivable things when they’re desperate.
 We all do.

-Even the kings of the earth.
-And that’s who David, himself a King, is addressing here; that’s who he’s singing to.
-Think about this, Presidents and Prime Ministers, he says—think about the way a tsunami shrugs off wealth or fortune.
-Think about being shaken down by something registering 8.3 on the Richter scale.
-Or how about this?—think about tornado alley (we have kids in Oklahoma).
+Think about this, Presidents and Prime Ministers, he says: think about the way a tsunami shrugs off ostentation.
+Think about being shaken down by 8.3 on the Richter scale.
+Consider, o high-and-mighty, an F-5.